-Artistic Illustrations – in particular elements that use the line-style drawing and some animation – are growing in popularity.
+Artistic Illustrations – in particular elements that use line-style drawing and some animation – are growing in popularity.
 This futuristic web design trend seems to have grown in popularity thanks to the authentic look and feels that is unforced and somewhat quirky.

 This type of design trend can include a collection of imaginative artistic elements that are a bit spunky and creative.
 It involves the use of illustrations that are made to look like sketches on a screen.

-As a result, illustrations give a unique web design feeling for users and to achieve this, designers generate illustrations that give users a feel of a company brand.
+As a result, illustrations give a unique web design feeling for users, and to achieve this, designers generate illustrations that give users a feel of a company brand.

 Another growing trend is the layering type using graphical elements, either on top or under images (and sometimes both).
-At times, the text is under or overlaid using colours or boxed images, and other times, this design incorporates other visual elements.
+At times, the text is under or overlaid using colors or boxed images, and other times, this design incorporates other visual elements.

 The secret to making this design work is even when breaking the typography rules – line spacing, odd spacing, breaks, or even sizing – the user should still be able to recognize what you mean to say.
 In general, typography in this design trend works more as an art element than an informational one.